Preparing for the long weekend with Dusty!

 This method builds on the lifting effect that red wine needs, whilst breaking up the red color - all without using harsh chemicals which is why it’s my favorite method for humans to use and why I’ve insisted that they bring out an eco-friendly oxygen bleach for our friends to have too.
 It’s coming soon so watch this space and learn more.

 White vinegar and laundry detergent to remove red wine stains

-This is another option the humans sometimes use, it is simple but very effective.
+This is another option that humans sometimes use, it is simple but very effective.
 They start by covering the red wine spillage with white vinegar and then adding some all-natural liquid detergent.

 Chris says it works because the vinegar neutralizes the red pigments in the wine while the detergent cleans the fabric.
 A double-action cleaning duo.
 Once you’ve got that mixture on you can wash your fabrics in hot water until the stain has been removed from your life.